siyinghan/Notes/Applied Data Science with Python (Coursera Specialization)/03 Applied Machine Learning in Python/README.md

-For each previous job held, how did you contribute to the success of the organization?
+- For each previous job held, how did you contribute to the success of the organization?
 Use specific numbers or percentages.

-For each previous job held, how did you measure your success?
+- For each previous job held, how did you measure your success?
 What was your favorite project?
 Why?

-Who were the people you worked best with?
+- Who were the people you worked best with?
 What traits of their resonated with you?
+- What did your past reviews say about you? (consider performance reviews from supervisors, or fellow workers, students etc.)
+- What is the highest level of education you have received?
+(As you're writing a targeted resume you don't need to include all your education, but only that which pertains to the specific purpose of this resume)
+- Have you received any awards or honors?
+Educational or professional?